Ronny Maza

-Ronny Jesús Maza Miranda (born 11 May 1997) is a Venezuelan professional footballer who plays as a forward for Canadian club Valour FC.
+Ronny Jesús Maza Miranda (born 11 May 1997) is a Venezuelan professional footballer who plays as a forward for Venezuelan Segunda División club Mineros de Guayana.

 Early life

 Maza was born in the city of Maracaibo in Venezuela's Zulia state.

 Club career

 Zulia

 Maza began his career with Venezuelan Primera División side Zulia, and made his professional debut in 2016 while on loan with Portuguesa.
 During his loan, he made a total of ten appearances in league play, scoring one goal, and also scored a goal in the Copa Venezuela.

 Maza made his debut for Zulia the following season in a 2–2 draw against Deportivo Lara.
 On 28 April 2017, he made his continental debut in the Copa Libertadores in a 1–1 draw against Argentine side Lanús.
 That season, he scored three goals in twelve league appearances and made another two appearances in the Copa Venezuela.
 In 2018, Maza made three league appearances for Zulia before departing mid-season.